St. John USVI Trails: Reef Bay TrailExcerpted from St. John Off The Beaten Track

 Planning the Hike

 From the beach near the mill, you will be met by a boat, which will take you back to Cruz Bay, allowing you to avoid the more strenuous walk back up the trail.
 This popular activity is offered for a modest fee and is available by reservation only.
-Call the St. John National Park Service at (340) 776-6201 ext.
-238.
+Contact Friends of Virgin Islands National Park at 340-779-8700.

 Those making their own arrangements for this hike need to consider their transportation to the trailhead on Centerline Road and the method of return from the bottom of the trail.
 The simplest procedure is to leave your vehicle in the parking area across from the trailhead on Centerline Road, walk down the trail, and then walk back up the way you came.
 No formal arrangements have to be made; you can go whenever you want, with whomever you want.